niruxx/Timecapsule/README.md

 **A self-hosted, open-source alternative to Archive.org and ArchiveBox.** Paste a URL into the address bar and TimeCapsule renders it in headless Chrome, then saves a real, self-contained HTML snapshot, a PDF, and a thumbnail — all on your own disk, under your own control.

-The UI is a Google Photos-style timeline: every snapshot you've ever taken, grouped by day, in one scrollable grid — click any thumbnail to open it full-screen.
+The UI is a Google Photos-Fporstyle timeline: every snapshot you've ever taken, grouped by day, in one scrollable grid — click any thumbnail to open it full-screen.

 ## AI usage disclaimer